Set up your own DIY Easter Egg Hunt with free printable clues that can be used in any home!

 So I thought we'd share a super easy Easter Egg Hunt that you can do at your house!

-We have the clues all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens ;)
+We have the clues all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens ;) -- all you need is a set of plastic Easter eggs!

 Since I wanted to be sure that anyone could use this Easter Egg Hunt at home (or at Grandma's house if you're celebrating there), I created fairly generic clues.